 - Providing all electricity suppliers with equal access to the electricity network, and ensuring that all electricity consumers receive the same quality of service regardless of their supplier

-- Technical interventions on electricity customer's meters, including activating/deactivating electricity supply, changing the meter's power capacity, performing meter readings (twice a year), and installing new service
+- Technical interventions on electricity customer's meters, including activating and deactivating electricity supply, changing the meter's power capacity, performing meter readings (twice a year), and installing a new service.

 |Situation||Who to Call||Helpful French Phrases|

 |You are moving in & need to open an electricity account||